cpittet/ada-teamphilippe/index.md

 </script>
-From the above plots, we can see that our clustering works well and the clusters are almost all interpretable.
+By observing the plots above, we can see that our clustering gathers similar people together as intended and the clusters are almost all interpretable.
 Using the above decomposition of each cluster, we can make the following comments.
-In cluster 0, we can observe that it is almost exclusively composed of women which have movie and television related profession (actress and model) coming from the United States of America.
+In cluster 0, we can observe that it is almost exclusively composed of women which have movie and television related professions (actress and model) coming from the United States of America.
 In cluster 1, we got athlete men from the United States.
 Athletes from various sports from the United Kingdom populate cluster 2.
 In cluster 3, we can see that most of the quoters are men with cinema related professions from the USA and also a bit from India.
 Cluster 4 is perhaps the less interpretable cluster but it gathers men from the United Kingdom in majority.
 Cluster 5 groups mainly people with a writing related profession such as writer, screenwriter or journalist, coming from America.
 The three last clusters are mainly composed of politicians from the USA.
 However, cluster 6 is composed of women whereas the other two, which are almost indistinguishable, are composed of men.

 An interesting point is that our clustering function really split men and women in disjoint clusters.
-Also, this analysis allow us to shed light on the fact that our dataset is also biased toward actors (or movie professions), journalist, politicians and athletes while the other professions are under-represented.
+Also, this analysis allows us to shed light on the fact that our dataset is also biased toward actors (or movie professions), journalist, politicians and athletes while the other professions are under-represented.

-As before, we continue by seeing if there is a cluster which contains more quotes than others.
+As before, we continue by searching if there is a cluster which contains more quotes than others.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/prop_clusters.html"></iframe>

 The first thing we can see is that cluster 4 and 6 have in general fewer quotes than any other cluster.
 Then, come clusters 2,3,5,7,8.
 Finally, cluster 0 and 1 tend to speak more about Facebook and Mark Zuckerberg.

-Our second analysis is about to see if there is any cluster whose mean compound score is much higher than others.
+Our second analysis is about to find out if there is any cluster whose mean compound score is much higher than others.
 To facilitate comparisons, we order the clusters in decreasing mean compound score order.
 As shown in the boxplot below, we can see that the 4 first cluster have a much higher median for the compound score than the other clusters.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/bar_plot_proportion.html"></iframe>